Trading Money Management and Stock Money Management Strategies

 There's a big contrast between risking 2 percent of your trading account equity compared to risking 10 percent of your equity on one trade.

-However, if you only risked 2% you would have still had $34,055 in your account which is only a 32 percent loss of your total account equity.
+However, if you only risked 2 % you would have still had $34,055 in your trading account which is only a 32 percent loss of your total account equity.
 This is why it's best to use 2 percent risk management strategy in trading indices.

-The difference between risking 2% and 10% on one trade is that if you risked 2% you would still have $34,055 in your account after 20 losing trades.
+The difference between risking 2 % & 10 % on one trade is that if you risked 2 % you would still have $34,055 in your trading account after 20 losing trade transactions.

 As compared to if you lost 32 percent of your in trading capital you'd have to make 47% profit to get back to the break-even.
 To compare it with the example 47% is much easier to break even than 640% is.